Statusnone420/PR-Dashboard/PLAN.md

 4. Run `git status --short`.
 5. Inspect `package.json`.
 6. Inspect the files listed in section 2 for the requested phase.
-7. Confirm which `/goals` phase was requested: Phase 1A, Phase 1B, Phase 2, Phase 3, or Phase 4.
+7. Confirm which `/goals` phase was requested: Phase 1A, Phase 1B, Phase 2, Phase 3, Phase 4, or autonomous gated mode.
-8. Execute only that phase.
+8. Execute only that phase, unless autonomous gated mode was explicitly requested.
 9. Use tests-first implementation for behavior changes.
 10. Keep diffs scoped to the phase.
 11. Do not create commits, branches, pushes, or pull requests unless the user explicitly asks.